Search the site

 Language: Italian

-The course is divided into 8 teaching units, as outlined below:
+The course is organised into 8 teaching blocks, as indicated below:

 Module 2 – Journalism in the Digital Transition: Risks and Opportunities GSPS-06/A (formerly SPS/08)

-Module 3 – Immigration: History, Legal Frameworks and Narratives GSPS-05/A (formerly SPS/07)
+Module 3 – Immigration: History, Regulatory Frameworks and Narratives GSPS-05/A (formerly SPS/07)

 Module 4 – Sustainability, Green Transition and Circular Economy IIND-07/B (formerly ING-IND/11)

-Module 5 – A New Substantive Code of Ethics: Data Use, AI and the Social Responsibility of Journalism IINF-05/A (formerly ING-INF/05)
+Module 5 – A New Substantive Code of Ethics: Data Usage, AI and the Social Responsibility of Journalism IINF-05/A (formerly ING-INF/05)

 Module 6 – Science and Culture Communication: Contexts, Practices and Innovation GSPS-06/A (formerly SPS/08)